 International students must strive, at all times, to complete their studies within the completion date as specified on their Confirmation of Enrolment (COE) document.
 This means that under normal circumstances you ought to complete at least 8 credit points per (academic) year.
 Should you wish to vary your enrolment, or spread out your load over 3 trimesters, you will need to talk to a Faculty course adviser.

 Should you deliberately under-enrol, not follow course advice from your faculty, or not make up for units in Trimester 3 to ensure completion of at least 8 credit points for the year, you may not be able to obtain an extension of your COE.
-Where possible, you will then have to complete your studies from your home country as an off-campus student.
+Where possible, you will then have to complete your studies from your home country as a Cloud Campus student.

-International students can not study more than 25% of their total course load online or off-campus.
+International students can not study more than 25% of cloud units within their total course load.
 If you exceed the 25% rule, you will not be eligible for a new COE.
-This means that you will need to return to your home country and complete your course as an off-campus student.
+This means that you will need to return to your home country and complete your course as a Cloud Campus student.

 For more detailed information about any of the above enrolment conditions, or possible breaches of these conditions, please contact the Deakin International Quality and Compliance team.